 Bad application form answers that say ‘I don’t want this job’

 Sadly, such mistakes are very common, and drive IT companies up the wall.
-Gwenyth Moore at IBM, for example, remarks that many candidates seem to use ‘a scattergun approach to applications’.
+Oli Jacob, IBM UK schools and universities attraction manager, remarks that many candidates seem to use ‘a scattergun approach to applications, applying to multiple organisations but not always tailoring applications to individual industries or job roles’.

 Why good employer research matters